 Long-term effects of medication error

-But the episode left David with reduced function in his right arm, which he is not expected to recover.
-He has been advised by surgeons that if he requires any surgery in the future, which entails him to suspend his warfarin medication, it is unlikely that he will be able to have the surgery as the risks associated are too high.
-Ally was able to reach an out of court settlement of £125,000 for David.
+The episode left David with reduced function in his right arm, which he is not expected to recover from.
+He has been advised by surgeons that if he requires any surgery in the future, which requires him to suspend his warfarin medication, it is unlikely that he will be able to have the surgery as the risks associated are too high.

 Ally said: “The hospital was quite clear that warfarin should have been recommenced after his initial procedure, and the GP repeatedly failed to follow that advice.
 It is known that warfarin is especially useful in dealing with AF and the effects it has, so the expert evidence I obtained showed quite clearly that there was a link between that failure by the GP and the subsequent problems.”